ManlyMarco/StudioExtraMoveAxis/README.md

 # StudioExtraMoveAxis
 A plugin for studio in many Illusion games that adds extra move gizmo in bottom right corner.
 It can be turned on and off with a new button on the left edge of the screen.

-Currently supports PH, KK, AI and HS2.
+Currently supports PH, KK, AI, HS2 and KKS.

 Inspired by a feature in shortcutsKoi.